The key to sobriety is not giving up on the days you want to

-You see, what I believe is so confusing to people who are trying to get sober, to their families, to the “normies,” is that for most people simply learning how to maintain long-term sobriety is a tricky and lengthy process.
+You see, what I believe is so confusing to people trying to get sober, to their families, to the “normies,” is that for most people, learning how to maintain long-term sobriety is a tricky and lengthy process.
 You have to do a lot of emotionally charged work on yourself, you have to figure out what you like in sobriety–who are you sober and in recovery?
 What do you like to do with the days and days you spent partying?
 Then you have to make new friends, have you ever tried that as an adult or in a new town?
 Awkward at best–even when you’re good at it.
 I know, I’ve done it a dozen times.
 You have to find a new social life, new places to go that won’t trigger you.
 It’s serious business!
-The idea that someone could give up a life of drinking or drug addiction and transform into a healthy, positive person in 30, 60, or even 90 days is misleading.
+The idea that someone could give up a life of drinking or drug addiction and transform into a healthy, positive person in 30, 60, or even 90 days is misleading and unrealistic.
 The road can be long and have hurdles.

 Drinking and using are the symptoms, but what’s the problem?

 Yes, there are always those exceptions, the alcoholics who picked up a drink or drug and loved it from the first moment–no family history of alcoholism or trauma to take credit.
 However, most of us do have alcoholism in the family and have to recover from trauma.
 Then there are the mental health issues, and possibly other addictions to deal with once when we get sober.
 This is not fun work and there’s a natural resistance to it, so those things can take years.
-Maintaining sobriety is the fundamental basic that has to happen for one to recover from any of those issues.
+Maintaining sobriety is the fundamental basis that has to happen for one to recover from any of those issues.